debnera/aalto-ensure-cluster/readme.md

     - No virtualized machines.
 - Deploy a complete monitoring stack to observe the cluster's performance, including:
     - `Prometheus`: Metrics scraping.
-    - `Grafana`: Near-real time dashboards.
     - `Kepler`: Energy metrics.
+    - `Grafana`: Near-real time metrics dashboards.
 - Perform controlled experiments remotely:
     - Feed image matricies into a `Kafka` message queue at controlled intervals via `Python` script.
     - Consume and process these matricies with `Yolo` models, deployed as `Kubernetes` pods.